Melanie L. Campbell

 Melanie L. Campbell is an American activist and the president and CEO of the National Coalition on Black Civic Participation, a national civil rights nonprofit organization.
 She is best known for her voting-rights activism.

 Early life and education

-Campbell was born in Mims, Florida.
+Campbell was born in Titusville, Florida.
 Her mother taught in Brevard County Public Schools in the 1970s, and Campbell credits her as being instrumental in teaching Black history in Florida classrooms.
-Campbell recounts one of her childhood memories from the 1950s as hiding on the floor while her father stood guard outside, fearing a visit from the Ku Klux Klan, which was still active in Florida at the time.
+Campbell recounts one of her childhood memories from the 1960s as hiding on the floor while her father stood guard outside, fearing a visit from the Ku Klux Klan, which was still active in Florida at the time.

 She earned her Bachelor of Arts in business administration from Clark Atlanta University in 1983.
 While in attendance, she served as a student organizer for the NAACP.

 Career

 Upon graduating, Campbell started in a corporate job but soon returned to a civic role, working for Maynard Jackson, the then-mayor of Atlanta, Georgia.
 Campbell was responsible for hiring Stacey Abrams into the office of youth services.

 In 1995, Campbell relocated to Washington, D.C. to work for the National Coalition on Black Civic Participation (NCBCP).
 During this time, Campbell was mentored by civil rights activist Dorothy I. Height.
 Campbell cites Height for the emphasis she placed on universal respect across generations: "She knew youth are our future, but never missed an opportunity to salute the Sheroes on whose shoulders she stood".
 Campbell became the executive director of the NCBCP in 2000 and went on to become president and CEO in 2011.

 The fight for inclusion never ends.
 It can be burdensome, but we have to keep doing it.
 If we lose this battle, we lose our fight to build power and for self-determination.